FewerTeam/3D-Librairie-for-Python/README.md

 # Python-3DLibs
-This project will be a python librairy who allow you to create 3D app.
+This project will be a python librairy who allow you to create easily 3D app.

 ###########################
 #EXIT CODES :